-In 2021, the College achieved excellent HSC results with approximately 70% of two unit results placed in the top three performance bands.
+In 2022, the College achieved outstanding HSC results with the best performance the school has achieved in a number of measures.
+With over 12% of all results in the top achievement band, the school broke into the top 150 schools list.
+More pleasing is the massive jump to 82% of all results achieved in the top three performance bands.
 All subject areas had students achieving in the highest band and there were thirteen students across a range of practical subjects who had their major works nominated for the various exemplar exhibitions and events.
-Across the schools in our system, Mater Maria students placed first in Chemistry, Earth and Environmental Science, Extension Mathematics 1, Extension Mathematics 2, Advanced Mathematics, Music 2, and Construction VET.
-We also had students who achieved an HSC whilst enrolled in a school-based apprenticeship course.
-The 2021 cohort had many ATAR scores over 90 and a number of students were offered university placements through early placement schemes and scholarships.
+Across the schools in Catholic Schools Broken Bay, Mater Maria students placed first in Physics, Earth and Environmental Science, Extension English 1, Standard English, Ancient History, Community and Family Studies, Visual Arts, Industrial Technology and German.
+We also had students who achieved a HSC whilst enrolled in a school based apprenticeship course.
+The 2022 cohort had many ATAR scores over 90 and a number of students were offered university placements through early placement schemes and scholarships.
 We believe these pleasing results are due to the subject-specific literacy plans, informed by a detailed analysis of previous HSC and NAPLAN results, that have been instigated in the junior school over the past few years.
 We also have a volunteer Years 12 mentoring program to support student well-being and keep the focus on achieving individual personal best.

-Percentage of students in the top 2 bands (Bands 5 and 6) Higher School Certificate 2019 2020 2021 School State School State School State Ancient History 83 % 36 % 62 % 33 % 43 % 34 % Earth and Environmental Science 38 % 31 % 27 % 30 % 30 % 28 % Industrial Technology 63 % 22 % 31 % 24 % 34 % 25 % Music 1 100 % 66 % 100 % 64 % 100 % 64 % Visual Arts 100 % 63 % 100 % 65 % 82 % 63 % provide grades for all Stage 5 (Year 10) and Stage 6 (Preliminary) courses completed during secondary education.
-In 2021, the number of students issued with a RoSA was 12.
+Percentage of students in the top 2 bands (Bands 5 and 6) Higher School Certificate 2020 2021 2022 School State School State School State Ancient History 62 % 33 % 43 % 34 % 63 % 34 % Drama 71 % 47 % 92 % 46 % 100 % 59 % Engineering Studies - 34 % 0 % 36 % 50 % 30 % Industrial Technology 31 % 24 % 34 % 25 % 50 % 22 % Personal Development, Health and Physical Education (PDPHE) 20 % 34 % 17 % 31 % 42 % 26 % Physics 45 % 41 % 25 % 41 % 57 % 41 %